annekamogne-ai/house-price-prediction/README.md

- House Price Prediction – Data Analysis & Regression Models
+HOUSE PRICE PREDICTION – Data Analysis & Regression Models

 This project is part of the Data Analysis with Python course offered by IBM on Coursera.
 The goal is to analyze a housing dataset, perform exploratory data analysis (EDA), build multiple regression models, and compare their performance on the test set.

- Project Overview
+ PROJECT OVERVIEM

 The project focuses on understanding the key factors that influence house prices and evaluating different machine learning models to predict the final price.

- Steps and Methodology
+ STEPS AND METHODOLOGY
 1. Importing Required Libraries

 The analysis was performed using: